nephio-experimental/one-summit-22-workshop/nephio-ansible-install/README.md

 ansible-playbook playbooks/install-prereq.yaml
 ```

-Create the github repo(s) Nephio uses (optional: either choose to run this step for github or steps for gitea below)
+Create the GitHub repository(s) Nephio uses (optional: either choose to run this step for GitHub or steps for gitea below)

 ```bash
 ansible-playbook playbooks/create-repos.yaml
 ```

-Create the gitea instance Nephio uses (optional: either choose to run this step for gitea or step for github above)
+Create the gitea instance Nephio uses (optional: either choose to run this step for gitea or step for GitHub above)

 ```bash
 ansible-playbook playbooks/create-gitea.yaml
 ```

-Create the gitea repo(s) Nephio uses (optional: either choose to run this step for gitea or step for github above)
+Create the gitea repository(s) Nephio uses (optional: either choose to run this step for gitea or step for GitHub above)

 ```bash
 ansible-playbook playbooks/create-gitea-repos.yaml